Sclerotherapy Edmonton South

 Follow-Up & Maintenance

 At your initial consultation, the physician will determine how many treatments are required per leg.
-The number of sclerotherapy treatments necessary depends on the extent of the vein disease and we are limited to the quantity of medication per visit.
-Closure of the affected veins can be visible within several days however treated veins tend to fade within a few weeks to several months.
-Support stockings are recommended to promote healthy circulation in the lower limbs and prevent and minimize recurrence.
-Patients can return to most usual activities post treatment.
+The number of sclerotherapy sessions depends on the extent of the vein disease, and the amount of medication that can be administered safely during each visit.
+Closure of the treated veins may be visible within several days, while the veins themselves typically fade over the following weeks to several months.
+Compression stockings should be worn for approximately two weeks after each treatment to promote healthy circulation and support optimal healing.
+Patients can return to most usual activities following treatment.

 Contraindications